ferife/nixConfig/README.md

     - The core components should be installed by NixOS
     - Everything else should be installed by Home Manager
     - This limits the amount of packages that have privileged access
+- [ ] In openrazer.nix, make it so that the users added to the "openrazer" extraGroup is dependent on the users in the current host (AKa make it programmatic)

 # Notes